 Through discussions about health disparities and infant mortality rates for babies of color, and with support from various local organizations and nonprofits, a group of women leaders in Muskegon formed the How YOU Birth Doula initiative.

-We are working to build up the community doula workforce with free training, ongoing education, startup materials, administrative backing, and referrals for a growing number of doulas.
+We are working to build up the community doula workforce with free training, ongoing education, startup materials, administrative backing, billing support and referrals for a growing number of doulas.

-We are leveraging Michigan’s recent Medicaid coverage for doula services to expand access in Muskegon County, thereby reducing health disparities, particularly for women of color.
+We are leveraging Michigan’s recent Medicaid coverage for doula services to expand access in Muskegon County and surrounding counties, thereby reducing health disparities, particularly for women of color.

 To date, the How YOU Birth Doula initiative has: